LMCache/LMCache/docs/source/getting_started/docker.rst

 .. note::

-    This section users who want to build the Docker image from source.
+    This section is for users who want to build the Docker image from source.
     For this please visit the link here `lmcache-vllm <https://github.com/LMCache/lmcache-vllm/tree/dev/docker>`_.